 Weapons: Lightweight black protosteel halberd (the blade glows with a blue aura when the EMP is active – see below).

-Technological items: 1: His halberd is equipped with an electromagnetic pulse generator that creates a visible wave of EMP energy when swung.
+Technological items: 1: EMP Generator.
+This small device is magnetically clamped onto his halberd, and creates a visible wave of EMP energy when swung.
 The energy moves at roughly the same speed as a zamor or disk, and loses power the further it travels.
 While it completely disables electrical systems for a short time, it serves only to stun semi-organic beings for a few moments.
 The closer the target is to the wave when it impacts, the longer the stun effect will last.
 Coming into direct contact with the blade of the weapon when the EMP is activated will stun a target even more, causing temporary paralysis.
 Prolonged contact can be fatal, as the victim is unable to breathe properly when paralysed.
 (His armour is lined with non-conductive material so that he does not damage himself with the EMP).
 2: Plasma Gun He carries an oversized, revolver-like firearm that can generate concentrated torus-shaped bolts of plasma which travel at the speed of bullets and cause splash damage that savagely burns targets for a few seconds before rapidly cooling and dissipating.
 The closer the target is to the weapon when it is fired, the more damaging it is.
 At point blank range the weapon can be fatal.
 Firing multiple shots in quick succession overheats the weapon, rendering it temporarily useless.
-(Both items approved by Nuju Metru)

 Weakness(es): his helmet is heavy and the horns can sometimes throw him off balance.
 His armour, while tough, is fairly heavy as well.
 Due to his strength, it doesn’t slow him down or hamper his mobility too much, but does severely reduce his endurance in the long run, hence why he prefers to finish his fights quickly.

 Alignment: Neutral; only serves himself.
 And money.